snapwiki/SnapProjectEmbed/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+# Older Versions

+The current version of Snap!
+Project Embed is 2.0.0.
+If you would like to use an older version, please switch to its respective branch-

+1.1.0: v1.1